bcit-ltc/infrastructure-documentation/docs/services-systems.md

 # Services and Systems

 The LTC operates systems and services based on virtual machines provisioned by ITS.
-This gives us the flexibility to research and develop educational solutions that are not typically bound by "enterprise", or "corporate" operational policies.
+This gives us the flexibility to research and develop educational solutions that are not typically bound by "enterprise" or "corporate" operational policies.
 With this flexibility comes responsibility, so we are careful about how we "operationalize" a system or service.
 Regardless of the application's audience or purpose, we adhere to and promote the guidelines outlined in [Policy 3501: Acceptable Use of Information Technology](https://www.bcit.ca/files/pdf/policies/3501.pdf).

 !!! warning "Access Requirements"